Knightdale, North Carolina: Parks and recreation

-Knightdale is served by two parks and two community centers.
-The Eugene F. Harper Memorial Park is located downtown next to the Harper Park Community Center.
+Knightdale is served by two parks and one community center.
+The Eugene F. Harper Memorial Park is located downtown.
 The Knightdale Recreation Center is attached to Forestville Elementary's gym.
 The Knightdale Environmental Park is a trail system that is located in the southern portion of Knightdale.

 Knightdale Station Park

 Knightdale Station Park, adjacent to a large housing development also named Knightdale Station, occupies a large tract of land on the east side of town, across First Avenue from many of the older businesses in the original central business district of Knightdale.
-The park was opened in three phases, in 2013, 2014, and 2018 and currently features walking trails, a dog park, a large playground, a splash pad, several soccer fields, a covered exhibition area that hosts a weekly farmer's market and several craft fairs, an amphitheater for performances, and several large open fields and forested areas.
+The park was opened in three phases, in 2013, 2014, and 2018 and currently features walking trails, a dog park, a large playground, a splash pad, several soccer fields, a covered exhibition area, an amphitheater for performances, a nine-hole disc golf course, and several large open fields and forested areas.

 Mingo Creek Greenway

-The Mingo Creek Greenway was completed in July, 2014.
+The Mingo Creek Greenway was completed in July 2014.
 The 3.5 mile, 10-foot wide trail connects Mingo Creek Park in the east to the 33-mile City of Raleigh's Neuse River Trail in the west.
 The two trails connect over a newly opened pedestrian bridge that spans the Neuse River.